nirbarazida/Data-mining-project/README.md

 - first and foremost - one who is using our program must have a MySQL account. the program create and commit information to a MySQL data-base. don't worry if you don't have a dedicated data-base for this information - we'll create it for you.
-- To connect to the user MySQL account one has to create environment variables of user name and password. this way we'll protect your sensitive information and make sure that it won't show on github and/or in the command line argument.
+- To connect to the user MySQL account one has to create environment variables of user name and password. this way we'll protect your sensitive information and make sure that it won't show on github and/or in the command line argument.\
-To create environment variables you can use this guid [Corey Schafer - Environment Variables](https://www.youtube.com/watch?v=IolxqkL7cD8)
+To create environment variables you can use this guid [Corey Schafer - Environment Variables](https://www.youtube.com/watch?v=IolxqkL7cD8) \
+please store the variable with the names:
+    1. MySQL_PASS - password.
+    2. MySQL_USER - user name.

 ## Program work flow